NuriaExtremadouro/apollo-server-poc/README.md

 While the client itself is implemented in a separate repo, it's relevant here to understand why this POC implements the schema the way it does.
 We have a single client app for simplicity, but its three tabs represent three separate client "apps":
 - For the Employees tab, we only need to see user data (name, address, etc.).
 - For the Skill Matrix tab, it represents an app that needs to get users with their skills, and the level they have for each.
+It should also allow to create/edit/delete skills.
 - For the Project Review Tool tab, it represents an app that needs to get projects with their reviews (which checks they have implemented and with what level).

-We can notice our DB structure doesn't match that perfectly and our schema will compensate for it.
+We can notice our DB structure doesn't match perfectly and our schema will compensate for it.

 ## Schema structure

 The schema defines the types (which include queries/mutations) available to be requested by a client, not how those things are implemented (which is done by the resolvers).
 It doesn't need to match the shape of our data sources.
-The point is that it should match what the client(s) need.
+The point is that it should match what the clients need.

 ### Requirements